NVISOsecurity/cyber-security-llm-agents/readme.md

 <figure align="center">
   <img src="documentation/videos/detect_edr.gif" alt="Detecting EDR"/>
-   <figcaption style="text-align: center;"><i>Dynamically detecting the EDR running on a Windows system.
+   <figcaption style="text-align: center;"><i>GIF: Dynamically detecting the EDR running on a Windows system.
 Extracts a list of Security Products mentioned in https://github.com/tsale/EDR-Telemetry and compares it with the names of running services on the endpoint.</i></figcaption>
 </figure>

 ## Key Features